Keybored02/Geeetech-A10M-Chimera-mod/README.md

 # Part 1.1: Solutions?

 Altough this is pretty much unfixable (as it is a structural flaw), we can still do something to mitigate the issue:
 1. Printing with 2 filaments at any given time.
 They can be of the same color (two identical spools at 50-50%), or different .
-While extruding 2 filaments you're also retracting from both sides, mitigating the aforementioned oozing.
-**NOTE: Materials of different colors can have different printing temperatures due to the pigments they incorporate.**
+While extruding 2 filaments you're also retracting from both sides, mitigating the aforementioned oozing. **NOTE: Materials of different colors can have different printing temperatures due to the pigments they incorporate.**

+2. Sticking a piece of filament into the unused heatbreak.
+Make sure that the printing temperature of this one is substantially higher than the one of material you'll actually print with.

+3. Giving up color mixing (explained further later).

+# Part 1.2: One solution to rule them all

+A 1-in-1 or 2-in-2 mod.
+That's it.